 Of course, to snicker means “to laugh in a half-suppressed, indecorous or disrespectful manner.”
 It relates to a Dutch word and is probably intended to mimic the sound of that distinctive laugh.

-During the Spanish Civil War, Forrest Mars, Sr. saw soldiers eating hard-shelled chocolates, inspiring the mass production of M&Ms about a decade later in a Newark factory.
+During the Spanish Civil War, Forrest Mars Sr. saw soldiers eating hard-shelled chocolates, inspiring the mass production of M&M’s about a decade later in a Newark factory.

 The company’s intention was to put chocolate malted milk, which was very popular in the 1920s, into a candy bar.

 Tootsie Rolls were the creation of Leo Hirshfield, an Austrian immigrant who had a small store in New York City in the late 1800s.
-He named the candy after his daughter Clara who was nicknamed “Tootsie.”
+He named the candy after his daughter Clara, who was nicknamed “Tootsie.”

-Now 64 million Tootsie Rolls are produced each day.
-A

-has come to possess both the wholesome sense of “sweetheart,” as well as the less savory connotation of “prostitute.”
+Now, 64 million Tootsie Rolls are produced each day.
+And the word tootsie has come to possess both the wholesome sense of “sweetheart,” as well as the less savory connotation of “prostitute.”

 Dums Dums were first created in 1924 by the Akron Candy Company in Bellevue, Ohio.
 According to the Spangler company, which now makes these lollipops, an early sales manager named the candy Dum Dum because it was a word “any child could say.”
 (A dum-dum is “a silly, stupid person,” but we don’t think the manager was implying that about its customers!)

 The ball-on-a-stick shape of Dum Dums also may allude to dumbbells in weightlifting.

 As for what the “mystery” flavor is?
 That’s one origin we can’t … unwrap.